-1.1 The name of this organization is United States Cycling Federation (the Association).
-The Association is a division of USA Cycling and operates under USA Cycling regulations.
+1.1 The name of this organization is United States Cycling Federation (the Federation), and is an Association of USA Cycling and operates under USA Cycling regulations.

-1.2 The emblem of the Association shall be determined by the Executive Director.
-No person or organization may use the name or emblem of the Association in advertising, soliciting goods or services, or promoting without the written consent of the Association.
+1.2 The emblem of the Federation shall be determined by the Executive Director.
+No person or organization may use the name or emblem of the Federation in advertising, soliciting goods or services, or promoting without the written consent of the Federation.

-1.3 The purpose of the Association is to conduct bicycle programs in all aspects of track, road, and cyclocross racing in consonance with the overall goals of USA Cycling.
+1.3 The purpose of the Federation is to conduct bicycle programs in all aspects of track, road, and cyclocross racing in consonance with the overall goals of USA Cycling.

-1.4 The Association is affiliated through USA Cycling to certain other national and international organizations.
+- 1.4 The Federation is affiliated through USA Cycling to certain other national and international organizations. - 1.5 The CEO of USA Cycling is the Executive Director of the Federation mentioned throughout these bylaws and racing rules.